 The AIA outlines the process that the USPTO will use when setting or adjusting fees by rule.
 This process is intended to be inclusive with two different points in time for the public to comment on proposed fee amounts.

-Trademark Fee Setting and Adjusting Proposal
+Trademark Fee Setting and Adjusting Proposal to TPAC

 Patent Fee Setting and Adjusting Proposal